Domestic Family Violence Lawyers

 What is Domestic Violence?

-Domestic and family violence is a harmful behavior directed towards a partner or family member used to injure, threaten, or coerce that person and can include any behavior that makes that person fear for their physical safety and/or the wellbeing of their property or the physical safety and/or the wellbeing of another person.
+Domestic and family violence is classified as a harmful behaviour directed towards a partner or family member used to injure, threaten, or coerce that person and can include any behaviour that makes that person fear for their physical safety and/or the wellbeing of their property or the physical safety and/or the wellbeing of another person.

-The definition of family violence includes physical assault, such as hitting or attacking another person with a weapon; molestation; sexual abuse; emotional abuse; psychological abuse; economic abuse; coercion; controlling or dominating behavior causing a person to fear for their wellbeing or the wellbeing of another person; and/or damaging property owned by another or even jointly owned by you and another person..
+The definition of family violence includes physical assault, such as hitting or attacking another person with a weapon; molestation; sexual abuse; emotional abuse; psychological abuse; economic abuse; coercion; controlling or dominating behaviour causing a person to fear for their wellbeing or the wellbeing of another person; and/or damaging property owned by another or even jointly owned by you and another person.